CarlosEddie/cookin-up/README.md

 # cookin-up

 ## About the project
-The project presents a platform where users can select ingredients, edit them and search for recipes according to the selected ingredients.
+This project presents a platform where users can select ingredients, edit them and search for recipes according to the selected ingredients.

 ## Technologies
 ![Vue.js](https://img.shields.io/badge/vuejs-%2335495e.svg?style=for-the-badge&logo=vuedotjs&logoColor=%234FC08D)